 My last summer as a camper was the summer after eight grade.
-The next summer I returned to the same camp as a counselor in training (CIT).
+The next year I returned to the same camp as a counselor in training (CIT).
 As amazing as it is to be a camper, I think counselors get the better end of the deal.
 We’re paid to make summers unforgettable for young people, and even though it’s exhausting and a lot of responsibility, who wouldn’t want to make art, go swimming, play games, and play music with 20 kids who love you day in and day out?

 A few summers ago, on an overnight trip to Universal Studios/Islands of Adventure, a bunch of my campers were in line for a roller coaster.
 One of them, a 13-year-old named Matthew, had second thoughts—he’d never been on a roller coaster, and he was scared.
 I encouraged him to give it a try.
 He finally relented, but on one condition: He wanted to sit next to me.
 I’d figured he would want to look “cool” by sitting next to his “cool” friends, so I was touched that he chose the low-status seat next to mine on the ride.
 The roller coaster (the Hollywood Rip, Ride, Rockit) was awesome, and as we disembarked, Matt threw his arms around me and yelled, “Thank you!”
 I asked what he was thanking me for and he said, “For the best experience of my life!”
 He spent the rest of the day hopping from ride to ride with his friends.
 It’s still hard for me to hold back tears when I tell this story.

 (I don’t live in Florida anymore, but this summer I plan to teach music at a summer camp in New York.
 I can’t wait.)